AxonIQ/reference-guide/axon-framework/events/event-processors/README.md

 Two processors with the same name are considered as two instances of the same processor.

 All event handlers are attached to a processor whose name by default is the package name of the event handler's class.

-For example, the following classes:
+Furthermore, the default processor implementation used by Axon, is the [Tracking Event Processors](streaming.md#tracking-event-processor).
+The (default) event processor used can be adjusted, as is shown in the [subscribing](subscribing.md#configuring) and [streaming](streaming.md#configuring) sections.

+Event handlers, or Event Handling Components, come in roughly two flavors: "regular" \(singleton, stateless\) event handlers and [sagas](../../sagas/README.md).
+[This](../event-handlers.md#registering-event-handlers) section describes the process to register an event handler, whereas [this](../../sagas/implementation.md#configuring-a-saga) page describes the saga registration process.

+Now let us consider that the following event handlers have been registered:

-* `org.axonframework.example.eventhandling.MyHandler`,
+* `org.axonframework.example.eventhandling.MyHandler`
-* `org.axonframework.example.eventhandling.MyOtherHandler`, and
+* `org.axonframework.example.eventhandling.MyOtherHandler`
 * `org.axonframework.example.eventhandling.module.ModuleHandler`

-will trigger the creation of two processors:
+Without any intervention, this will trigger the creation of two processors, namely:

 1. `org.axonframework.example.eventhandling` with two handlers called `MyHandler` and `MyOtherHandler`
 2. `org.axonframework.example.eventhandling.module` with the single handler `ModuleHandler`